 estuary and Chittagong harbor, the country's principal deepwater port.

-east side of the college.
+Located on Patenga Point, on the grounds of the Bangladeshi Naval Academy.
 Site open, tower closed.
 Operator: Chittagong

 Port Authority.
 Admiralty

 - Date unknown.
 Active; focal plane 20 m (66 ft); green light, 5 s on, 2

 s off.
 20 m (66 ft) square cylindrical skeletal tower painted with red (formerly black) and white horizontal

 bands.
 Tutu Saad has a photo, and Google has a street view and a satellite view.
 Located on the waterfront about 400 m (1/4 mi) northeast of the